Ariska138/xml.net/README.md

 # Xml.Net
-A high performance xml serialization library for .NET applications
+A high performance XML serialization library for .NET applications

 #Example Use
 ##Serialization